thoughtfulbloke/letter2ed/README.md

 ## The underpinning of New Zealand's mortality measurement

-For centuries, it has been established practice among actuaries, demographers, and health researchers to measure mortality using age-adjusted death rates where such data is available [@price1773].
+For centuries, it has been established professional practice to measure mortality using age-adjusted death rates where such data is available [@price1773].
 This method supersedes the use of Crude Mortality Rates[^2] by acknowledging that different ages have different risks of death, so comparing age-based risk of death on a uniform basis.
 In New Zealand, tutorials on making mortality comparisons by using death rates by age and standardising to a reference population have been published since the 1890s [@didsbury1891].

 [^2]: The Crude Mortality Rate (CMR) is a simple calculation of the total number of deaths in a population divided by that population.
 The CMR allows comparability of populations of different sizes, but does not make any allowance for differences in composition between populations

 Age Standardised Mortality directly adjusts for both population growth and aging, as it is based on the number of deaths of the current resident population divided by the current resident population, stratified by age group and time period.
-This directly measures the population change effects Gibson is trying to model.
+This directly measures the population change effects Gibson is trying to model, and does so at the level of residents of that age in each time period.

 While calculation of New Zealand's cumulative excess mortality for 2020-2022 can vary by a couple of percentage points depending on the exact method adopted, using an age-standardised death rates method the UK's Institute and Faculty of Actuaries finds New Zealand's excess mortality from week 10 2020 to the end of 2022 to be -4% (that there are 4% fewer deaths than would be expected based on pre-COVID-19 trends) [@instituteandfacultyofactuaries2024].